D-17B: Specifications

 Designed specifically to fit in cylindrical guidance package.

-The word length for this computer Is 27 bits, of which 24 are used In computation.
+The word length for this computer is 27 bits, of which 24 are used for computation.
 The remaining 3 bits are spare and synchronizing bits.
-The memory storage capability consists of a 6000 rpm magnetic disk with a storage capacity of 2985 words of which 2728 are addressable.
+The memory storage capability consists of a 6000 rpm magnetic disk with a storage capacity of 2985 words, of which 2728 are addressable.
 The contents of memory include 20 cold-storage channels of 128 sectors (words) each, a hot-storage channel of 128 sectors, four rapid access loops (U, F, E, H) of 1, 4, 8, and 16 words respectively, four 1-word arithmetic loops (A, L, H, I), and a two 4-word input buffer input loops (V, R).

 The outputs that can be realized from the D-17B computer are binary, discrete, single character, phase register status, telemetry, and voltage outputs.
 Binary outputs are computer generated levels of +1 or −1 available on the binary output lines.